SAP/spartacus-docs/_pages/dev/features/wish-list.md

 The Wish List feature lets users save (or bookmark) products for later viewing.

+## Usage

+Products can be added to the wish list from the product details page.
+If the user is not signed in he be notified that he must login before adding a product to the wish list.

+Once a user has added items to the wish list he can view the content of his wish list via the "Wish list" option in the "My Account" menu.

+## Customization

+The wish list feature consists of two components.
+Both the `AddToWishListComponent` and `WishListService` are CMS driven therefore they can be configured in SmartEdit.
+They can also be customized in Spartacus using the [Spartacus CMS component mapping]{{ site.baseurl }}{% link _pages/dev/customizing-cms-components.md %}).

 ## Limitations

 Due to technical limitation at the moment it is only possible for a user to have a single wish list.
-In addition the each wish list is tied to a user therefore it is not possbile to share it.
+In addition the each wish list is tied to a user therefore it is not possible to share it.
 Finally, for the time being it is not possible to add an out of stock product to the wish list.

 ## Disabling Wish List in Spartacus